Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 LOOM tokens are only available on a selected range of exchanges, so compare the platforms that support LOOM to find one that meets your needs.
 You’ll need to provide your email address and create a password to register, while some exchanges will also require you to supply additional personal information and proof of ID to satisfy Know Your Customer and anti-money laundering (KYC/AML) regulations.

 Before depositing any funds, remember to enable 2-factor authentication to provide increased security for your account.

 Step 2.
 Deposit funds into your account.

-There’s currently no way to buy LOOM directly with Indian rupees, so you’ll need to first obtain a cryptocurrency listed in a trading pair with LOOM.
+There’s currently no way to buy LOOM directly with Philippine pesos, so you’ll need to first obtain a cryptocurrency listed in a trading pair with LOOM.
 Your options are bitcoin (BTC), ether (ETH) and Binance Coin (BNB).
 If you need help getting your hands on any of these currencies, check out our how to buy BTC, how to buy ETH and how to buy BNB guides.